-NI's O'Connor fifth in heptathlon after long jump
+NI boxer McNaul guaranteed medal after QF win

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

+Northern Ireland boxer Carly McNaul is guaranteed at least a bronze medal at the Commonwealth Games having advanced to the semi-finals of the light-flyweight division.

+McNaul, a silver medallist four years ago, beat Sri Lanka's Keshani Hansika by unanimous decision to advance.

-Northern Ireland's Kate O'Connor dropped to fifth spot in the Commonwealth Games heptathlon after Wednesday morning's long jump.
+At the athletics NI's Kate O'Connor dropped to fifth spot in the heptathlon after Wednesday's long jump.

+She will look to move back up the standings in the evening session.

 O'Connor set personal bests in the opening 100m hurdles and 200m to sit second overnight after four events.